 3.12 Correlation co-efficient (r)

-A strong negative relation (r=−0.917) was found between number of tuber and average weight of tuber (Figure-1).
-In Figure-2, a positive relation (r=0.881) was seen between average weight of tuber and weight of tuber per hill.
+A strong negative correlation (r=−0.917) was found between the number of tuber and average weight of tuber (Figure-1).
+In Figure-2, a positive correlation (r=0.881) was observed between average weight of tuber and weight of tuber per hill.
 A week but positive relation (r=0.172) was found between specific gravity and dry matter content of potato tuber (Figure-3).
 A positive relation (r=0.606) was found between dry matter content and Total Soluble Solid (TSS) of potato tuber (Figure-4).
 In Figure-5, a positive relation (r=0.537) was found between specific gravity and Total Soluble Solid (TSS) of tuber.
 A strong negative relation (r=−0.849) was found between starch and reducing sugar content of potato tuber (Figure-6).

 Figure 1.
 Relationship between number of tuber hill-1 and average weight of tuber (g)